World-of-ML-AI/Machine-learning-a-to-z/readme.md

 ### 2 f.
 Random Forest Regression ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Regression/Random%20Forest%20Regression/random_forest_regression_samrat.ipynb)

 ## 3. Classification (Supervised Learning)

+<p><b>The Classification algorithm</b> is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.
+In Classification, a program learns from the given dataset or observations and then classifies new observation into a number of classes or groups.
+Such as, Yes or No, 0 or 1, Spam or Not Spam, cat or dog, etc. Classes can be called as targets/labels or categories.</p>
+<p>Unlike regression, the output variable of Classification is a category, not a value, such as "Green or Blue", "fruit or animal", etc. Since the Classification algorithm is a Supervised learning technique, hence it takes labeled input data, which means it contains input with the corresponding output.</p>
+<p>In classification algorithm, a discrete output function(y) is mapped to input variable(x).</p>
+<p>The best example of an ML classification algorithm is <b>Email Spam Detector.</b></p>
+<p>The main goal of the Classification algorithm is to identify the category of a given dataset, and these algorithms are mainly used to predict the output for the categorical data.</p>
+<p>Classification algorithms can be better understood using the below diagram.
+In the below diagram, there are two classes, class A and Class B. These classes have features that are similar to each other and dissimilar to other classes.</p>

 ### 3 a.
 Logistic Regression ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Classification/Logistic%20Regression/logistic_regression_samrat.ipynb)
 ### 3 b.
 K Nearest Neighbor Classifier (K-NN) ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Classification/K%20Nearest%20Neighbor%20Classifier/k_nearest_neighbors_samrat.ipynb)
 ### 3 c.
 Support Vector Machine Classifier (SVM) ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Classification/Support%20Vector%20Machine(SVM)/support_vector_machine_samrat.ipynb)